cAlbertoRodrigues/registration-form/README.md

 - **HTML5** — semantic markup and accessible forms.
 - **CSS3** — modern styling with a focus on usability and visual presentation.
-- **Icons and Illustrations** — graphic elements that enrich the interface and facilitate understanding.

 ---